 - 1. Pay in Full: Pay the full amount of tuition and fees by cash, check, MasterCard, VISA, or Discover at the time of registration. - 2.
 Tuition Payment Plan available using TouchNet (available in the MyBTC student portal): - All payment plans require a non-refundable service charge.
 Students will be billed for outstanding balances.
 If payments are not made, a hold will be placed on the student's account.
-Such holds can impact a student's ability to register, get official transcripts, diplomas, or access to Learning Resources until they are resolved.

-- Failure to make the payments at the time that they are due may cause the student to be dropped from all of their precollege and credit courses for that semester.
+Such holds can impact a student's ability to register, get official transcripts, diplomas, or access to learning resources until they are resolved. - Failure to make the payments at the time that they are due may cause the student to be dropped from all of their precollege and credit courses for that semester.
 Students may re-register for classes should this happen; however, they may not be allowed to establish another payment plan for that semester. - 3.
-Financial Aid: Students must have their financial aid awarded by completing the Free Application for Federal Student Aid (FAFSA).
+Financial Aid: In order to be eligible for federal or state financial aid, students must complete their Free Application for Federal Student Aid (FAFSA).
 Once the student has received their financial aid notification from Blackhawk, they can defer payment of their tuition and fees.
 Their outstanding balance will be paid as the financial aid is received.
-If financial aid does not cover the entire balance due, the student will be responsible for payment of the balance due. - 4.
-Agency/Employer Funding: If written authorization from an agency or employer is on file, the student will be able to defer payment of tuition and fees.
+If financial aid does not cover the entire balance due, the student will be responsible for payment of the balance due.

+4. Agency/Employer Funding: If written authorization from an agency or employer is on file, the student will be able to defer payment of tuition and fees.
 The agency/employer will be billed for the authorized costs.
 If the funding does not cover the entire amount of tuition and fees, the student will be responsible for paying the remaining balance.